Video Tutorials

 We are actively updating this page.

-We try to make very few assumptions about the experience of the user so that videos are of value to novices and those with experience.
+We try to make very few assumptions about the experience of the user so that videos are of value to novices and those with experience (we do not want to leave anyone behind).
 All users of all types are welcome on ARC resources and are encouraged to use them.

 General Overview